-Recorded in January 2017, this is the second trio album drummer Jeff Hamilton has recorded with pianist Tamir Hendelman since they hooked up 17 years ago.
-Their association also includes working with the John Clayton-Jeff Hamilton Jazz Orchestra.
+Recorded in 2017, Live From San Pedro is the second trio CD drummer Jeff Hamilton has recorded with pianist Tamir Hendelman since they hooked up 17 years ago.
+Their association also includes working with the Clayton-Hamilton Jazz Orchestra.
 They’re joined here by bassist Christoph Luty in a program of mostly originals.
 The non-originals include a marvelously luxurious six-minute version of “Poinciana” that allows each musician a chance to demonstrate his talents.
-Hamilton’s spotlighted on “Hammer’s Tones,” a tune written for him on which he demonstrates his awesome brush work while Luty’s arco playing introduces Hendelman’s gorgeous piano on an old standard, “I Have Dreamed.”
-These guys really know their onions and after a fast romp through Thelonious Monk’s “In Walked Bud” and a brace of Hamilton originals, Hendelman gets a shot at his uptempo “Bennissimo,” a real flag waver.
+Hamilton’s spotlighted on “Hammer’s Tones,” a tune written for him on which he demonstrates his awesome brush work while Luty’s arco bowing introduces Hendelman’s gorgeous playing on an old standard, “I Have Dreamed.”
+These guys really know their onions, and after a fast romp through Thelonious Monk’s “In Walked Bud” and a brace of Hamilton originals, Hendelman gets a shot at his uptempo “Bennissimo,” a real flag-waver.
 But the CD’s highlight for me is “Gary, Indiana,” a sumptuous samba on which the trio—especially Hendelman—really cooks!